Virtuant/katacoda-scenarios/jenkins/jenkins-pipelines-hello-world/step2.md

 2\.
 On the Configuration page, select **Manage Plugins**.<br>

 3\.
-Manage Plugins page will give you a tabbed interface.
-Click **Available** and wait three seconds to view all the Jenkins plugins that can be installed.<br>
+Manage Plugins page will give you a tabbed interface, click the **Available** tab to view all the Jenkins plugins that can be installed.<br>

 4\.
 Using the search box, search for **Github plugin** and choose the plugin via checkbox.<br>